 Introduced to the Royal Navy in March of 1915 as a large-caliber AA MG.
 Generally similar to the later 2-pdr Mark VIII including using the same water-cooled barrel, but the automatic mechanism was lighter and less robust.
-First models used a 25-round fabric belts.
+As introduced, these guns used 25-round fabric belts.
 Used only in single mountings.
 Britain produced a total of 795 guns of which 577 were still available in 1939.

-The original Mark II design was prone to faults and the later Mark II* was a modified version which improved reliability.
+The original Mark II design was prone to many faults and the Mark II* was a modified version which improved reliability.
 Stoppages and jams were still frequent in these models, as the rounds slipped out of their holders and the fabric belts often stretched and tore.
 The Mark II*C was a further modification which used a 14-round steel-link belt instead of the fabric belt.
 These steel-link belts were also used on the later 2-pdr.
 Mark VIII guns.

 Some fifty of these guns were sold to the Italian Navy.
 They were then manufactured under license by Terni (Italy) until the early 1930s.
 The Terni version used a 50 round ammunition box.

 Russia ordered a number of these guns from Vickers during World War I and by 1916 forty of them were on hand in the Russian Navy (20 each in the Baltic and Black Sea fleets).
 In 1916 the Russian Navy ordered sixty additional guns from the Obukhov factory with at least twelve of them being delivered by 1917.
 All of these weapons used 25 round belts.

 There was also an earlier Mark I version, but I lack details as to what were the differences between it and the Mark II.

 Actual bore length was 39.37 calibers for all weapons.

 The data that follows is for the British version except where otherwise noted.

 |Designation||Britain: Vickers 2-pdr QF Mark II, Mark II* and Mark II*C